sindresorhus/boxen/readme.md

 Type: `string`

-Add a title to the box.
+Display a title at the top of the box.
 If needed, the box will horizontally expand to fit the title.

 Example:
 ```js